PRISMAS – PhD Research and Innovation in Synchrotron Methods and Applications in Sweden

 - 23 Dec 2021 Deadline for Letters of Intent

 Please join the local meetings at your university.
 Information will be sent out by your university.
-There is also a short introduction at the VR Summit in Uppsala on the 14th of October 2021.
-More information is to be announced.
 Contact your local contact person:

 Life Science Director